ucf91/InsuranceCalc./README.md

-Quick thoughts regarding my implementation:
+#Quick thoughts regarding my implementation:
-- Since the task is so small and I've no business domain knowledge about the insurance business, So It made sense for me to start with CRUD based design but doesn't hurt using some ddd tactical patterns like value object.

 - I choosed mongoDB for storage since there is no complex object graph needs to be persisted as tables with relations and queried based on alot of criterias and joins.